What about those who've never heard the gospel?

 Matt: There are many good verses to use against the Mormons and their false doctrine.
-Romans three through five are great chapters in this regard.
+Romans three through five are great chapters regarding this.

 Tim: True, but now we're off the topic

 Matt: Yes, they do.
-What they fail to read the context where James is speaking of those who "say" they have faith that have the works.
-The kind of faith that James is speaking on is the horizontal kind; that is, the kind that is from man two-man.
+What they fail to read is the context where James is speaking of those who "say" they have faith that have the works.
+The kind of faith that James is speaking on is the horizontal kind, that is, the kind that is from man-to-man.
 We are justified before men by our works.